Unsure of How to Start?

-This means that your website not only needs to have the right design, but it should also address pain points – particularly because it’s the first interaction visitors will have with your company.
-Consider your website as the first sales person your future customers come into contact with - in which you attract, inform, and (with the right strategy) convert visitors to leads, and leads into users of your software.
+This means that your website not only needs to have the right design, but it should also address pain points — particularly because it’s the first interaction visitors will have with your company.
+Consider your website as the first salesperson your future customers meet — in which you attract, inform, and (with the right strategy) convert visitors to leads, and leads into users of your software.

 Responsive design is all about how well-adapted your site is to different devices.
-The number of mobile devices is predicted to hit 16.8 billion by 2023, and people no longer browse the internet solely from their desktop computer.
-In fact, in 2018 58% of website visits were from mobile devices, and these devices made up 42% of total time spent online.
+The number of mobile devices is predicted to hit to reach 18.22 billion by 2025, and people rarely browse the internet solely from their desktop computer.
+In fact, mobile accounts for approximately half of web traffic worldwide.

 Here are some features of a responsive site: